City College (Florida): Academics

-City College offers ten Associate of Science degrees in seven major programs, and Bachelor of Science degrees in their Business Administration program.
-In order to graduate with an associate degree, students must complete 22-28 courses, including 6 general education courses 14 courses in their major area.
-For bachelor's degrees, students must complete 45-46 courses, including 14 general education courses and 14-22 major courses.
-Students must also maintain a 2.0 overall GPA, with some major areas having minimum grade requirements for major courses.
+City College offered ten Associate of Science degrees in seven major programs, and Bachelor of Science degrees in their Business Administration program.
+In order to graduate with an associate degree, students must have completed 22-28 courses, including 6 general education courses 14 courses in their major area.
+For bachelor's degrees, students must have completed 45-46 courses, including 14 general education courses and 14-22 major courses.
+Students must have also maintained a 2.0 overall GPA, with some major areas having minimum grade requirements for major courses.

 Campuses

-Originally located on Cypress Creek Road, the main campus of City College was moved to its current location in 2005, after the school purchased the Atrium 2000 office building in 2004 for $11.2 million.
+Originally located on Cypress Creek Road, the main campus of City College was moved to its final location in 2005, after the school purchased the Atrium 2000 office building in 2004 for $11.2 million.
 Housed on 9 acre of land, the two-story building spans 50000 sqft.
 The Gainesville campus was housed in a 21200 sqft single-story building near downtown Gainesville with a separate 10,000 sq. ft. classroom location for the veterinary technology lab facilities.
 The Miami branch was housed in approximately 24000 sqft of two buildings in Dadeland Towers office park.
 The Hollywood campus occupies approximately 16,500 sq. ft. on the second and third floors of 6565 Taft St. Hollywood FL.

-All four campuses have special working laboratories to allow students to get hands on experience in their respective fields of study.
-The school does not offer on-campus housing at any of its locations.
+All four campuses had special working laboratories to allow students to get hands on experience in their respective fields of study.
+The school did not offer on-campus housing at any of its locations.

 Orlando affiliate

-City College Orlando is an affiliate campus of City College.
+City College Orlando was an affiliate campus of City College.
 It was originally established in December 1988 as the Institute of Specialized Training & Management, Inc. (ISTM), a school specializing in the education and career development of independent private investigators.
 In 1989, the school was officially licensed by the State Board of Independent Postsecondary Vocational, Technical, Trade and Business Schools.
 It began offering vocational programs in 1991, expanding to include associate degrees in 1996.
 In 1997, the school renamed itself and became an affiliate of City College.
 The campus obtained accreditation for the Associate of Science degrees it offered in 2000.

-As an affiliate, the school has a separate director and board of directors from the other City College campuses, but otherwise has a similar structure and course offerings, the same mission, and similar education guidelines.
+As an affiliate, the school had a separate director and board of directors from the other City College campuses, but otherwise has a similar structure and course offerings, the same mission, and similar education guidelines.

 Student life

-City college does not offer organized student activities and has no sports teams, feeling that their students are attending the school "to learn job skills and many are involved with their own families and organizations".
-Students are allowed to form their own organizations, with faculty sponsorship and approval of the director.
-The school currently has four student organizations: Allied Health Student Association, the Broadcast Student Association (only for students at the Fort Lauderdale campus), the City College Ambassadors, and the Private Investigator Student Association.
+City College did not offer organized student activities and had no sports teams, feeling that their students were attending the school "to learn job skills and many are involved with their own families and organizations".
+Students were allowed to form their own organizations, with faculty sponsorship and approval of the director.
+The school had four student organizations: Allied Health Student Association, the Broadcast Student Association (only for students at the Fort Lauderdale campus), the City College Ambassadors, and the Private Investigator Student Association.